US, UK join Pacific allies in Fijian military exercise | Law-Order

 Darwin became the first target of Japanese bombers on the Australian mainland in a devastating air raid on February 19, 1942.

-A 250-metre (820-foot) exclusion zone has been established in Darwin Harbour until the Defence Department removes the suspected bomb.
+A 250-metre (820-foot) exclusion zone has been established in Darwin Harbor until the Defence Department removes the suspected bomb.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)